Glossary

 Taste

 The safety evaluation step before using a spore or service.
 The visitor analyzes the code (reading source, comparing with parent, checking intent consistency), then records a verdict on a 5-level taste scale: sweet (used it, great, endorsed), fresh (reviewed thoroughly, no issues), safe (quick scan, nothing obvious), rotten (unusable — broken, won’t compile), or toxic (confirmed dangerous — malware, data theft, backdoor).
 Processing rules: toxic blocks, rotten warns then proceeds, safe/fresh/sweet proceed.
 Taste results are cached locally and checked by Spawn, Grow, Absorb, and Bond before proceeding.
-Visitors with domains can sign and share taste reports via Synapse for others to reference.
+Visitors with domains can sign and share taste reports through optional discovery services for others to reference.
 See 04-taste.

 URI